dr-guangtou/daily_astroph/astroph-1808.md

 ## August 26:

 #### [Tracing Outflowing Metals in Simulations of Dwarf and Spiral Galaxies](https://arxiv.org/abs/1808.07872)
+    * 高分辨率模拟：agree with the observed stellar and gas-phase mass-metallicity relation, an agreement that relies on large fractions of the produced metals escaping into the CGM.
+    * In many cases, these metals are spread far beyond the virial radius.
+    * We find that between 40 and 80% of all metals removed from the galactic disk are later reaccreted.
+The outflows themselves are metal enriched relative to the ISM by a factor of 0.2 dex because of the correspondence between sites of metal enrichment and outflows.

 #### [Multicomponent H2 in DLA at zabs = 2.05: physical conditions through observations and numerical models](https://arxiv.org/abs/1808.07906)
+    * H2-bearing damped Lyman-α absorber (DLA) at zabs = 2.05 towards the quasar FBQS J2340-0053.
+    * We conclude that the DLA is subjected to the metagalactic background radiation and cosmic ray ionization rate of ∼10^{−15.37} s−1.
+Dust grains in this DLA are smaller than grains in the Galactic interstellar medium.
+    * Micro-turbulent pressure is a significant constituent of the total pressure, and can play an important role in these innermost regions

 #### [Tidal stripping as a mechanism for placing globular clusters on wide orbits: the case of MGC1 in M31](https://arxiv.org/abs/1808.08087)
+    * We test this numerically by comparing the contribution of globular clusters from simulated encounters to the observed M31 globular cluster population.
+    * The remote location of MGC1 favours the idea of it being captured, however, the cluster is devoid of features associated with tidal interactions.
+    * we find that tidal stripping of clusters from dwarf galaxies leaves them on orbits having a range of separations, broadly matching those observed in M31.
+    * Furthermore, in our simulations we find an equal num- ber of accreted clusters on co-rotating and counter-rotating orbits within M31 and use this to infer the fraction of clusters that has been accreted.

 #### [Observing the influence of growing black holes on the pre-reionization IGM](https://arxiv.org/abs/1808.08137)
+    * We show that the influence regions for hydrogen increase to 10kpc (physical length) for non-growing BHs to more than 0.3–1Mpc for accreting BHs, the influence regions are ten times smaller for singly ionized helium.
+    * We show that the 21cm emitting region around a growing BH could produce brightness temperatures ≃ 15mK across an evolving structure of 1Mpc in size with hot, ionized gas closer to the BH and much cooler in outer regions.
+    * 3HeII emission from regions surrounding the growing BH is weak: the corresponding brightness temperatures reaches tens of nano-Kelvin, which is below the range of upcoming SKA1-MED.